json-schema-org/community/docs/personal-manuals/manuals/benjagm--benjamin-granados.md

 ## Requirements

 I work best when items of work are scheduled.
 I'm not likely to want ad-hoc immediate calls/meetings.
-I am careful about sending meeting invites in the proper timezones, during the right working hours, and only in empty sloths, and I appreciate when people do the same with me.
+I am careful about sending meeting invites in the proper timezones, during the right working hours, and only in empty slots, and I appreciate when people do the same with me.

 If you mention me in a conversation, please tag me.